janbodnar/Testing/README.md

   are combined and tested as a group.
 (We check if a function saves data into a database table.)
 - End-to-end test: a testing method that evaluates the entire application flow, from start to finish.
 - Functional test: checks a single bit of software functionality, such as addition or deletion of a user.
+- Regression test: conducted after a code update to ensure that the update introduced no new bugs.
+- Performance test: how software performs under different workloads.
+- Stress test: how much strain the system can take before it fails.

+### Functional vs nonfunctional testing

+Smoke Testing, Unit Testing, and Database Testing are all types of functional testing.
+Non-functional testing comprises the behaviour aspect of the system, i.e., performance, stress, etc.
+Performance testing, usability testing, and volume testing are all types of non-functional testing.

 ## Test case